RyanLamansky/dotnet-webassembly/README.md

 - 🤔 Add support for automatic implementation of interfaces as an alternative to existing abstract class code.
 - 🚀 Extensible optimization framework.
 - 🛑 Save compiled-to-.NET assemblies to files; blocked on .NET Core by https://github.com/dotnet/corefx/issues/4491, but should be possible with .NET "Classic".
+- Validation of `Module` instances.
+- Remove the compiler's Data section segment size limit of 4128768 bytes.